“No matter.” The Enemy Hurricane redistributed mass to build a new thumb. “Wheel or no Wheel, I’ll end you just the same.”

 “A bubble,” scoffed Charlie.
 “Doesn’t it know we could cut right out?”

 “Not necessarily,” said Lucille.
-“Our Wheel is only so wide.
-The Enemy Hurricane could be too thick to cut through in one swing, and it’s harder to attack the interior of a hollow sphere than an enormous human body.”
+“Our Wheel’s only so wide.
+The Enemy Hurricane could be too thick to cut through in one swing, and it’ll be harder to attack the interior of a hollow sphere than an enormous human body.”